w3c/trace-context/abstract/trace-context-overview.md

 # Overview

-Trace context represented by set of name/value pairs describing identity of every http request.
-As a performance optimization measure few of these pairs were promoted to a separate header.
-This header has fixed length and defined sequence of fields.
+Trace context represented by set of name/value properties describing identity of every http request.
+Few of these properties are promoted to a separate header.
+It also allows to align different tracing frameworks on semantic of these properties.
+This is also done as a performance optimization measure - header has fixed length and defined sequence of fields.
+It is easy to parse and mutate this header.

+The use of trace context MUST be limited to the properties essential to trace correlation. `Correlation-Context` is a companion header representing user-defined baggage associated with the trace.
+This header defined in a separate [specification](https://github.com/w3c/distributed-tracing/blob/master/report-correlation-context.html).
+It should be used for non-essential and user-defined properties that may be dropped due to size concerns.
+Libraries and platforms SHOULD strive to minimize the number and size of properties.
+This will allow libraries implementing different scheme of trace correlation to append properties needed for that library.

-Libraries and platforms MUST propagate `Trace-Context` and `Trace-Context-Ext` headers to guarantee that trace will not be broken. `Correlation-Context` header is a companion header representing user-defined baggage associated with the trace.
-Libraries and platforms MAY propagate this header.
+Headers `Trace-Context` and `Trace-Context-Ext` can be used to pass http request identity information as the request and response headers.
+Libraries and platforms MAY mutate these headers according to the semantics described in corresponding sections.
+Libraries and platforms MUST propagate `Trace-Context` and `Trace-Context-Ext` request headers to all outgoing calls.
+This guarantees that trace correlation is not broken.
+Libraries and platforms SHOULD propagate `Trace-Context` and `Trace-Context-Ext` response headers.

-**TODO:** Add details on behavior when one of the headers cannot be parsed
+Headers `Trace-Context` and `Trace-Context-Ext` may appear on request and response independently.
+Missing `Trace-Context-Ext` header means that there are no additional properties defined in the request.
+Missing `Trace-Context` header means that library or platform has not started the trace.
+However has some tracing related information that identifies the request.
+See corresponding section for the examples of properties that can be used in `Trace-Context-Ext` header.

+If library or platform detects that `Trace-Context` and `Trace-Context-Ext` headers are in incorrect format - it MAY either drop these headers or pass them along unmodified.
+Specific mutating rules are defined in corresponding sections.